pinohu/DYNASTY/empire-bible/volume-i-foundation/book-1-empire-vision/chapter-1-dynasty-manifesto.md

 Our vision is to create a self-sustaining ecosystem of businesses, assets, and investments that provides:

-1. **Financial Sovereignty** for every generation of [Your Family].
+1. **Financial Sovereignty** for every generation of the Xavier Family.
 This means that no descendant should ever be forced into employment out of financial necessity.
 They may choose to work, but they work from a position of strength, not desperation.

 2. **Impactful Service** to our community and the world through our enterprises.
-Our businesses—from notary services to real estate—solve real problems for real people.
+Our businessesâ€”from notary services to real estateâ€”solve real problems for real people.
 We measure our success not just in dollars, but in lives improved.

 3. **Intellectual and Human Capital Development** that ensures our descendants are not just consumers of wealth, but creators of value.
 Every generation must contribute to the Empire's growth, not merely consume its fruits.